 - Left atrial dilation

-Chronic inflammation of the valve leaflets results in their thickening, calcification and, ultimately, dysfunction.
-Frequently, mitral stenosis or aortic valve disease is also present.
+Chronic inflammation of the valve leaflets results in thickening, calcification and, ultimately, dysfunction.
+Frequently, rheumatic mitral stenosis or aortic valve disease is also present.

 Pathophysiology – Mitral Regurgitation